 Preferred Alternative 3 is the only alternative that addresses both the endorsement transfer issue as well as clarifying that holders of valid or renewable golden tilefish longline endorsements may not fish on the hook-and-line quota at any point during the fishing year.
 Thus, if a fisherman with a commercial Snapper Grouper Permit possessed a valid or renewable golden tilefish longline endorsement, and transferred it to another fishing vessel, he would not be eligible to fish for golden tilefish using hook-and-line gear under the 500-lb gw hook-and-line trip limit during that fishing year.

 Economic Effects

-The intent of this action is to close an unintended loophole created through implementation of Amendment 18B to the Snapper Grouper FMP (SAFMC 2012).
-As explained previously, anecdotal information indicates that one or more golden tilefish longline endorsement holders may have exploited a loophole in the regulations for the endorsement program.
+The intent of this action is to close an unintended loophole created through implementation of Amendment 18B to the Snapper Grouper FMP (SAFMC 2012) as explained previously.